Medical Billing for Ambulatory Surgery Centers: A Complete Guide

 Bringing data to contract negotiations, using case mix reports, cost-per-procedure analysis, and denial rate breakdowns, gives your ASC leverage and demonstrates sophisticated financial management to payers.

-Compliance and ASC Billing Integrity
+Maintaining ASC Billing Integrity and Compliance

 ASCs operate under close scrutiny from Medicare, state regulators, and commercial payers.
 The Office of Inspector General (OIG) regularly includes ASC billing practices in its work plan, with particular attention to upcoding, implant billing, and unbundling.
 A robust compliance program that includes regular internal audits, staff training, and documentation review is not optional; it is a financial and legal necessity.